 Cancer gave me the courage to face any adversary.
 Today, I have the

-courage to stand-up through any kind of adversaries.
+courage to stand up to any adversary.
 I have learnt that one should never sympathize with the patient.
-50% of the work is done by the doctor.
+The doctor does 50% of the work.
 The remaining 50% is a lifestyle disease.

 What Do you Say for Caregivers:

-After going through this ordeal, my respect for them has risen very very high.
+After this ordeal, my respect for them has risen very high.

 The Neglected Children:

-But, what most of you do not know is the sad fact that it is their children who get neglected the most.
-Most of the emotionally and mentally affected children come from such families where their parents are unable to give time to them because they are busy fighting for someone’s life in the hospital.
+But, what most of you do not know is the sad fact that their children get neglected the most.
+Most emotionally and mentally affected children come from families where their parents cannot give time to them because they are busy fighting for someone’s life in the hospital.
 These children need a lot of support and care from all of us.

 Finding Joy in Little Things:

 Learning to find joy in small things will go a great way in your emotional healing.
 I grew back black hair again and was ecstatic over it.
-One of the best outcomes of chemo is that I had no cholesterol, no sugar and no BP.
+One of the best outcomes of chemo is that I had no cholesterol, sugar, or BP.

-When most of the people cringe about chemo, I rejoiced that after my chemo sessions my Cholesterol, Sugar and BP levels were ZERO.
+When most people cringe about chemo, I rejoiced that after my chemo sessions, my Cholesterol, Sugar and BP levels were ZERO.
 (Pun Intended)